We practice what we preach

 • • MFA required for all accounts

-• • Use of Password manager (+education)
+• • Password manager supported

 Result: Users create strong, memorable passwords they actually keep secure